Pineapple Princess

 "Pineapple Princess" is an American pop song made popular by Annette Funicello in the summer of 1960.
 "Pineapple Princess" was written by the Sherman Brothers.
-It appeared on the LP album, Hawaiiannette.
+It appeared on the LP album Hawaiiannette.

 Chart performance

 As a single, it reached the top 15 in the three major US trade publications: Billboard, Cash Box, and Music Vendor, peaking at number eleven on the Hot 100.
+In Canada it reached number 13 on the CHUM Charts.